 Lange SS, Tomida J, Boulware KS, Bhetawal S, Wood RD.
-(2016) The Polymerase Activity of Mammalian DNA Pol ζ Is Specifically Required for Cell and Embryonic Viability.
-PLoS Genet.12(1):e1005759
+The Polymerase Activity of Mammalian DNA Pol ζ Is Specifically Required for Cell and Embryonic Viability.
+PLoS Genet.
+2016 Jan 4;12(1):e1005759.

 Section of testis from POLN deficient mouse

 We have discovered POLN as a homologue of POLQ and are working to identify its biochemical activities.
 The POLN gene is predominantly expressed in

 The image shows gamma-H2AX foci (green dots), which represent sites of DNA damage, in spermatid cells lacking POLN.
 In this example, DNA damage was induced by x-ray irradiation

-Takata KI, Reh S, Yousefzadeh MJ, Zelazowski MJ, Chetawal S, Trono D, Lowery MG, Sandoval M, Takata Y, Lu Y, Lin K, Shen J, Kusewitt DF, McBride KM, Cole F Wood RD.
+Takata KI, Reh S, Yousefzadeh MJ, Zelazowski MJ, Bhetawal S, Trono D, Lowery MG, Sandoval M, Takata Y, Lu Y, Lin K, Shen J, Kusewitt DF, McBride KM, Cole F Wood RD.
 (2017) Analysis of DNA polymerase ν function in meiotic recombination, immunoglobulin class-switching, and DNA damage tolerance.
-PLoS Genetics 13(6):e1006818
+PLoS Genet.
+2017 Jun 1;13(6):e1006818.

 DNA Helicase HELQ